balcortex/100_days_code_web_development/README.md

 Today, I learned about Grid, a layout tool that allows easy placement of elements into a two-dimensional pattern (it works in one dimension too).

+## Day 149 - 2024/02/28

+### CSS Grid - Pt.
+2

+Today, I learned how to specify the number and width of columns in a grid layout using the grid-template-columns property.